TechMadi/ng2-charts/README.md

 # Charts

-This project  i sto learn about [Chart JS in Angular](https://valor-software.com/ng2-charts/#GeneralInfo) version 3.0.10
+This project is to learn about [Chart JS in Angular](https://valor-software.com/ng2-charts/#GeneralInfo) version 3.0.10

 ## Ng2-Charts